 8. Find Mentors

-Speaking of finding mentors, don't forget to sign up for our newsletter using the sign up form at the bottom of the page!
-That's what this website and community is all about, helping each other grow in our personal and professional lives.
+Speaking of finding mentors, don’t forget to sign up for our newsletter!
+That’s what this website and community are all about, helping each other grow in our personal and professional lives.

 Generally speaking, investing in yourself is the best thing you can do.
 Anything that improves your own talents; nobody can tax it or take it away from you.
 They can run up huge deficits and the dollar can become worth far less.
 You can have all kinds of things happen.
 But if you’ve got talent yourself, and you’ve maximized your talent, you’ve got a tremendous asset that can return ten-fold. -Warren Buffett

 Buying that new car may be the worst investment you can make, as it loses a ton of value as you drive it off the lot, and then continues to go down in value.
 Don’t make that mistake unless you can afford to just throw that money away!
 If you can, in fact, afford to just throw it away then enjoy your new car!
 But don’t kid yourself that you’re making an investment!